-A topic frequently discussed in the MMA community is whether a practitioner should lift weights.
-This article examines an assortment of strength training exercises and describes the various effects it has on an individual training MMA.
+A topic frequently discussed in the martial arts and the MMA community is whether a practitioner should lift weights.
+This article examines an assortment of strength training exercises and describes the various effects it has on an individual training martial arts.

 Bodyweight and Mobility Workouts

 It is not uncommon for strength and conditioning coaches, from different gyms, to disagree on how to build the best athlete.
 However, they do mutually agree on the significance of using bodyweight exercises and mobility workouts to develop their athletes.
 The following are alternative exercises to compound lifts that are beneficial to MMA practitioners.

 - Basic Bodyweight Exercises – These type of exercise refers to workouts such as pull-ups and dips.
 On the occasion where sets of 10 repetitions each becomes too easy, you could always raise the difficulty by increasing the repetitions per set and/or add resistance to your routine with a dip belt.

 - Gymnastics Exercises – Gymnastics consist of a multitude of functional strength exercises that only uses your bodyweight.
 These workouts are known to be highly difficult, require a great deal of energy, and are extremely taxing on your grip and stabilizer muscles.
 For example, completing a dip movement with the Olympic rings is drastically harder than doing it on standard dip bars found at any regular gyms.
 The benefits of gymnastics are improvements in stability, coordination and dexterity.

 - Kettlebell Workouts – Kettlebell workouts are unique mobility exercises that introduce weight resistance.
 Start with something simple like kettlebell swings and progress to a harder workout, such as Turkish get-ups.